-If you have questions about the appropriateness of an article, contact the instructor prior to submitting your review.
+If you have questions about the appropriateness of a learning strategy and/or of an article, contact the professor prior to submitting your review.

-Research review submissions must be on the form provided by the instructor.
+Research review submissions must be on the form provided by the professor.
 Samples will be posted on Blackboard.
 A draft of the research review, the associated article, and any instructional aid/tool are brought to class for sharing and peer review/feedback as per the course calendar.
 Students work during class time to conduct peer reviews of and provide feedback about written drafts.
 This peer review requirement signifies that classmates take responsibility for helping each other select appropriate articles/reports (i.e., the strategy is evidence-based, scientifically-based, or research-based) and prepare well-written, complete reviews.
 Peers will be asked to verify that they reviewed a peer's article selection for appropriateness and assignment for completeness (all components are present) and quality (the written research review summaries meets graduate level writing standards).